 Cochrane Reviews are becoming increasingly complex as methods evolve, as data sources become more diverse, and as we increasingly recognize that health outcomes are the products of many interlinked elements.
 Cochrane pioneered the publication of protocols before undertaking systematic reviews, partly to help ensure that the many decisions we make along the way are objective and not based on the results of the identified studies.

-Welcome to the 2019 Methods Symposium
+Welcome to the 2019 Methods Symposium (watch the recording)

-Chair: Julian Higgins, University of Bristol, UK (Senior Handbook Editor)
+Julian Higgins, University of Bristol, UK (Senior Handbook Editor)

-General issues in pre-specification
+General issues in pre-specification (watch the recording)

 |James Thomas, EPPI-Centre, University College London, UK|

-The notion of PICO for synthesis: planning the grouping of studies for meta-analyses and other syntheses
+The notion of PICO for synthesis: planning the grouping of studies for meta-analyses and other syntheses (watch the recording)

 |Sue Brennan, Monash University, Australia|